 Here are some of the most common bird pet diseases, their symptoms, and how to control them.

 The disease is highly infectious among birds in one cage.
 Usually, sick birds show signs of breathing difficulties and eye infections.
 Administering antibiotics to the birds is the best cure for Parrot Fever.

 Candidiasis, or Candida (and thrush), as it is more commonly known, is an illness that affects pet birds.
 A bird with thrush appears to have white lesions on the mouth and throat.
 Infected birds will vomit a lot which eventually leads to weight loss.
 Candida is treated with antifungal drugs, but having clean food and water dishes when feeding the birds is the best prevention.

-Goiter affects birds a number of different ways.
-One symptom is their throat swells.
+Goiter affects birds in a number of different ways.
+One symptom is that their throat swells.
 In extreme cases, birds vomit, their voices change, weight loss and even seizures.

 The disease is usually a result of iodine deficiency in the diet, often from a diet of only seeds.
 To treat goiters, pet owners should adjust the bird’s diet to include reducing the amount of seeds and add pellets or vegetables in their place.

 This deadly disease mainly affects birds under two years, but birds of any age can contract the illness.
 Sick birds have abnormal feather growth, loss of feathers, and beak abnormalities.
 The disease has no cure, but veterinarians offer pain management for the infected birds.